tfeb/tfeb-lisp-hax/README.md

 [^18]:	So `(apply #'eq (metatronize '(<x> <x>)))` is true but `(apply #'eq (metatronize '(<> <>)))` is false.

+[^19]:	This is in fact how `iterate` and `iterate*` work now, with `iterating` and `iterating*` sharing another expansion function.

-[^19]:	An interim version of `slog` had a generic function, `log-entry-formatter` which was involved in this process with the aim of being able to select formats more flexibly, but it did not in fact add any useful flexibility.
+[^20]:	An interim version of `slog` had a generic function, `log-entry-formatter` which was involved in this process with the aim of being able to select formats more flexibly, but it did not in fact add any useful flexibility.

-[^20]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.
+[^21]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.